BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 ![Creating a Console Application in .NET Core](./img/console_app_project_vs.png)

-::: tip Console Applications
+::: tip ⌨️ Console Applications
-When developing applications a choice must be made between a GUI and a console application.
+When developing applications, a choice must be made between a GUI and a console application.
 As discussed earlier, a console application has no real graphical user interface and interacts with the user via the terminal (console).
 The default options for input and output are essentially text.
 This course will first focus on console applications after which it will introduce WPF allowing the creation of graphical applications.
 :::

 Once the wizard is finished it will automatically generate a basic "Hello World" application with the code shown below.